ciencialatitud0/EPIC_5/Tutorials/challenges/ArtificialIntelligence_and_BioimageAnalysis/README.md

    * Develop an algorithm to generate masks.
 Use any algorithm, including machine learning.
    * Clearly document the algorithm steps in the code.
    * You can use denoising algorithms to improve teh segemnattion results if you consider it necessary.
    * Use UNet from Tutorial 2 as base line

 5. Evaluation:
-   * Evaluate the algorithm on images from [Evaluation Data](https://drive.google.com/drive/folders/1yEtBTO41igEbXU_DG2ACTM4JOCp2XTyx?usp=drive_link)
+   * Evaluate the algorithm on images from [Evaluation Data](https://drive.google.com/file/d/1hdDLdRU1Ls8yA5T8KMdzIbwPAi_CxgGG/view?usp=sharing)
    * Include comprehensive metrics in the evaluation, such as accuracy, precision, recall, etc. Feel free to include as many metrics as you consider necesary.
    * Your creativity in the evaluation workflow will be graded too.

+An smaller dataset can be downloaded form [Evaluation Data](https://drive.google.com/file/d/1OI_9DI6ZDxUPrGI6IHfon9dsetqnB4we/view?usp=sharing).

 ## Submission Guidelines
 * Submit the complete code used in algorithm development.